 The Headteacher informs the governing body of how the funding allocated to support special educational needs has been employed.
+The headteacher and SENDCO meet to agree on how to use funds directly related to EHC plans.

 The role of the Board of Governors